demisto/content-docs/docs/integrations/context-and-outputs.md

 title: Context and Outputs
 ---

-# Overview
+## Overview

-Context is a map (dictionary) /JSON object that is created for each incident and is used to store structured results from the integration commands and automation scripts.
-The context keys are strings and the values can be strings, numbers, objects, and arrays.
+The Context is a map (dictionary) / JSON object that is created for each incident and is used to store structured results from the integration commands and automation scripts.
+The Context keys are strings and the values can be strings, numbers, objects, and arrays.

-The main use of context is to pass data between playbook tasks, one task stores output in the context and the other task reads that output from the context and uses it.
+The main use of the Context is to pass data between playbook tasks, one task stores its output in the Context and the other task reads that output from the Context and uses it.

-Let's look at a real world example that can show you how context is used:
+Let's look at a real world example that can show you how the Context is used:

-For example **ThreatStream** integration has command **threatstream-analysis-report**.
+For example **ThreatStream** integration has the command **threatstream-analysis-report**.
-Returns the report of a file or URL that was submitted to the sandbox.
+The command returns the report of a file or URL that was submitted to the sandbox.

 #### The response from the REST API
 ```json